andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 </figure>

-So yeah, I didn't know who Edvard Munch was until I had already been in Oslo a few days and someone asked "have you gone to the Munch museum yet?"
+So yeah, I didn't know who Edvard Munch was until I had already been in Oslo a few days, "have you gone to the Munch museum yet?"

 "Not yet, but it's on my schedule!"
 I confidently replied without a clue what they were talking about.
 Later, when cloistered in the safety of my own